 Battery Life

-BOLT v1 lasted about 11 hours, but it’s 3 years old already, and the BOLT v2 about * hours.
-However, my BOLT v2 is a few months old.
+BOLT v1 lasted about 11 hours, but it’s 3 years old already.
+Its battery life when it was new was a few hours longer.

 Control